LimHyungTae/ubuntu20.04_autoinstall/README.md

 # All Things are ready!

-Just run the below command to bootstrap your Ubuntu setting:
+Just run the below command to bootstrap your Ubuntu setting.
+I recommend using this script in your local computer, not server.

 ```
 $ sh -c "$(curl -fsSL https://raw.githubusercontent.com/LimHyungTae/ubuntu20.04_autoinstall/main/install_independent_packages.sh)"